 A Bohemian-Chic Barefoot-Luxury Escape

 Barefoot bohemian chic exemplifies Casa Las Tortugas, and literally so as shoes are barely encouraged.
-This boutique resort, acts less like a hotel and more like an idyllic remote sanctuary from the busying world around it, embarrassing the concept of unplugging to recharge.
+This boutique resort, acts less like a hotel and more like an idyllic remote sanctuary from the busying world around it, fully embracing the concept of unplugging to recharge.
 The intimate twenty four room, family run, design conscious hotel embraces guests with its charm and laid-back attitude, emulating the inherent essence of its surroundings.

 Familiarity and connectivity are fostered through attentive and caring staff who make guests feel at home from check-in to check-out with their flawless and personalized service.
 Guests are even given the personal contact details of Carolina, the hotel’s resident specialist in all things, to contact at any time for anything or so that she can check-in with you.